TimMikeladze/space-slug/README.md

 # 🐌 space-slug

-Get a unique string that looks like this `hyperspace-4812` or this `blue-whimsical-summer`.
+Get a unique string that looks like this `wonderful-jabba` or this `hyperspace-4812`.

 Generate unique slugs, usernames, numbers, custom words, and more using an intuitive api with zero dependencies.